 Maybe the ever so thorough media coverage of violent incidents within hospital environments have raised awareness of security risks and threats, and the potential need for stab resistant vests for those professionals who protect these facilities and everyone within.

-Maybe it is the horrible acts of violence and aggression against physicians, nurses and security professionals by patients and family members that recently has caught our attention.
+Maybe it is the horrible acts of violence and aggression against physicians, nurses and security professionals by patients, their family members and friends that recently has caught our attention.

 Whatever the case, the security of hospitals and the welfare of the people within is being assessed with greater concern and in more detail than ever before.
-Violence in hospitals is on the increase… I certainly believe that based on facts and figures available via the freedom of information act.
+Violence in hospitals is on the increase… and this is a fact established after reviewing information, statistics and data widely available.

-A major survey has recently highlighted the increase of violence within hospital environments in the U.S. and highlighted three very clear facts and figures:
+A major survey in 2011 did clearly highlight the increase of violence within hospital environments in the U.S. and highlighted three very clear facts and figures:

 - 23 percent of hospitals reported an overall increase in attacks and assaults